 During the Civil War, the Lincoln government introduced paper currency backed by a quantity of gold to help finance the war.
 Before long, Lincoln lowered this quantity because of the cost of the war, debasing the dollar in the process.

 The money supply is limited by the amount of gold a government has in its vaults; this can have the effect of obstructing commerce.
 In the period leading up to World War I, in order to get more money into the economy, farmers in the American mid-west and west militated for silver to back the dollar at the ratio of 16 ounces of silver to 1 ounce of gold.
-The Wizard of Oz, written in support of this movement, is an allegory where the Cowardly Lion is really William Jennings Bryan, the Scarecrow is the American farmer, the Tin Man is the American worker; and the Wizard is Mark Hanna, the Republican political kingmaker; Dorothy’s magic slippers are silver not red in the book.
+The Wizard of Oz, written in support of this movement, is an allegory where the Cowardly Lion is really William Jennings Bryan, the Scarecrow is the American farmer, the Tin Man is the American worker; and the Wizard is Mark Hanna, the Republican political kingmaker; Dorothy’s wears magic silver shoes not ruby slippers in the book.
 Unlike the book, in the real world, the free silver movement failed to achieve its objective.

 Admittedly, this is a long story – but soldier on, Bitcoin is coming up soon.